Last Updated: March 2021

 It’s likely those of us who have not had a connection with an individual who has an intellectual and/or developmental disability have some questions on what the term means and how it’s connected to disabilities we’re more familiar with, like Down syndrome.

 To help understand the connection, let’s start with the definitions.

-The term IDDs is commonly used to describe situations in which a person has either an intellectual or physical disability, or both.
-IDDs are a broad category and many diagnoses can be presented within the category.
+The term IDD is commonly used to describe situations in which a person has either an intellectual or physical disability or both.
+Developmental disabilities is a broad category and many diagnoses can be presented within the category.
 It’s helpful to think of IDDs in terms of the parts of the body they affect.

 The brain and spinal cord are major organs of the nervous system.
 Conditions affecting the nervous system impact a person’s ability to learn and apply information, as well as speech and movement.

 How the body breaks down food and liquids into nutrients is a metabolic process.
 A common condition you may be aware of affecting metabolism is hypothyroidism.
-Too much or too little of something can affect brain function and lead to IDDs.
+Too much or too little production of hormones and other chemicals can affect brain function and lead to an IDD.